paulhoule/infovore/README.md

 Installing
 ----------

-Configure your environment for the Infovore shell by doing
+The following cantrip initializes the bash shell for the use of the "haruhi" program,  which can be used to run Infovore applications packaged in the Bakemono Jar.

-source infovore-apps/path.sh
+source haruhi/path.sh

 More Information
 ----------------